Huntington Grant Reader Process

 What does it take to be a Grant Reader?

 - Submit an application to be a Grant Reader.
+The application will open in August and be available here on our website.

 - Attend a two night commitment with night one being a training to learn about the grant making process.
 You will acquire an understanding and awareness about social change, gender lens, and gender norms.
 Learn about The Women’s Fund’s grant making priorities, how to apply a rubric to score grants, and ask any questions about the process.